unrowdy/radio/README.md

 `5` | Preset 5
 `-` | Volume down
 `=` | Volume up
-`,` | Previous color
+`,` | Previous display color
-`.` | Next color
+`.` | Next display color

-From Developer Tools console in browser.
+## Console commands

   * `settings.color('#27b7dc');` or any hex color
   * `settings.volume(0.5);` or any value between 0 and 1
   * `settings.visualizer(false);` or true

-## Issues
+## Fix before merge

-  * Crashes tab sometimes
-  * Plays half speed occasionally and visualizer is frozen
-  * wrong scale initially (on one mobile device)
-  * larger bottom margin (on one mobile device)
-  * Visualizer only occupying the first 7 columns on one machine, weird
+  * Fix responsive design for smallest screen sizes
+  * Add new settings to storage
+  * Create a github release and a link back to v1

-## To do
+## Refactor

   * pass more data around vs including modules everywhere
   * index.html still has canvas
-  * volume indicator would be nice cause it is laggy
   * keyboard presets are kinda hacky, also allow ten
   * clean up visualizer on/off code
     * also the waterfall down was kinda cool
-  * More responsive design
-  * Debug option (for lcd off color mostly)
-  * Link back to v1
-  * Merge
-  * Add settings to storage
   * Build system
     * npm for rollup and replace vagrant
+  * Make display one large svg
+  * Debug option (for lcd off color mostly)
   * console log error and fallback

-  * Display one large svg (can you still have fade in?)
+## Issues for later

+  * Crashes tab sometimes
+  * Plays half speed occasionally and visualizer is frozen
+  * Visualizer only occupying the first 7 columns on one machine, weird

+## Features for later

+  * `?` should show keyboard shortcuts
+  * volume indicator would be nice cause there is a lag
   * Load your own JSON
+  * Continuous integration
   * Help text
+  * add seek animation
   * Tone control
-  * add seek animation
   * dual zone lighting
   * day/night toggle